-Each row contains one data "cell" per column specified in TVP_COLMETADATA.
-On input, columns with the fDefault flag set in TVP_COLMETADATA are skipped to avoid sending redundant data.
+Each row will contain one data "cell" per column specified in TVP_COLMETADATA.
+On input, columns with the fDefault flag set in TVP_COLMETADATA will be skipped to avoid sending redundant data.

 Column data is ordered in same order as the order of items defined in TVP_COLMETADATA unless a TVP_COLUMN_ORDERING token has been sent to indicate a change in the ordering of the row values.